ybizeul/ybFeed/README.md

 the filesystem
 - Logging is pretty much inexistant
 - You cannot currently customize the default port 8080
-- No rate control or capacity limits
+- No rate control or capacity limits, quite exposed to flooding as it is

 ### Building